 New York Personal Injury Laws and Liability Rules

-After an accident or injury in New York, you might be wondering about state laws that could affect any personal injury claim you decide to bring.
+After any kind of injury in New York—including from car accidents, dog bites, and slip and fall incidents—you might be wondering about laws that could affect any personal injury claim you decide to bring.

 All states have placed limits on the amount of time you have to file a lawsuit in civil court after you have suffered some type of harm.
 This kind of law is called a statute of limitations, and there are different deadlines depending on what type of case you want to file.

-In New York, the statute of limitations for most kinds of personal injury cases gives a claimant three years from the date of the injury to go to court and file a lawsuit against those responsible for the underlying accident.
+In New York, the statute of limitations for most kinds of personal injury cases gives you three years from the date of the injury to go to court and file a lawsuit against whoever you think caused your accident.

-Why is this law important?
-Basically, if you fail to get to the courthouse before this three-year window closes, the New York court system will likely refuse to hear your case at any time in the future, and your right to compensation will be lost.
+if you fail to get to the courthouse before this three-year window closes, the New York court system will likely refuse to hear your case at any time in the future, and your right to compensation will be lost.
 The New York statute of limitations on personal injury cases can be found at N.Y.
-Civ.
-Prac.
-R. section 214.
+Civil Practice Law & Rules section 214.

 In some personal injury cases, the person or business you are trying to hold liable for your injuries may make the argument that you're actually to blame (at least partially) for the incident that led to your claim.
 If you do share some level of liability, it can end up affecting the total amount of compensation you can receive from other at-fault parties.
 (Get the basics on determining fault for an accident.)